Tezzish/awsome-nlp/cdk-init-ts/README.md

 This project assumes you have an AWS account and a working instance of the AWS CLI, otherwise, otherwise refer to [this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 Furthermore, ensure your AWS account has access to IAM roles and Secrets.

+Furthermore, you need to have Java 17 installed and as the active version (run `java -version` to ensure this is the case), and Gradle (run `gradle` to ensure)

 ### Github
 1. Fork this Repository
    - In order to be able to put this onto your AWS account, webhooks will be made, which means you need to be the owner of the repository you plan on using.